glebbash/carrot-blog/posts/lo/devlog-11.md

 Interpreting 6 AOC tasks from examples takes 2.5 seconds compared to 200ms it takes Node.js to run (including module loading) the same WASM code.

-The interpreter isn't like formula one optimized, but I did look into performance to reasonable extents including prebuilding jump tables for loops and conditionals thus lowering them to gotos, not doing unnecessary allocations etc.
+The interpreter isn't like formula one optimized, but I did look into performance to a reasonable extent including prebuilding jump tables for loops and conditionals thus lowering them to gotos, not doing unnecessary allocations etc.

 Just for funsies I found [toywasm](https://github.com/yamt/toywasm) which is another WASM in WASM interpreter to use as performance baseline.
 And mine is about 2-3x faster 😎